Pilot Grant Program

 REACH Center and Pilot Grant Overview

-The REACH Center is a multi-institutional partnership between George Washington University, George Mason University, Howard University, and Environmental Defense Fund.
-The mission of the REACH Center is to bridge big data to climate solutions that advance health and environmental justice.
-Specifically, the Center leverages the power of novel geospatial datasets and research co-generation with governmental and nongovernmental partners to research health and equity impacts of climate change mitigation and adaptation actions from local to global scales.
-The Center offers unique contributions to climate change and health research, which are aligned with the NIH Climate Change and Human Health Strategic Framework:
+The REACH Center is a multi-institutional partnership between George Washington University, George Mason University, Howard University, and the Environmental Defense Fund.
+The Center leverages the power of novel geospatial environmental datasets and research co-generation with governmental and nongovernmental partners to co-develop research that explores health-protective solutions for climate-sensitive risk factors from local to global scales.

-The goal of the seed grant program is to build capacity so that a new cohort of researchers and community partners will have the skills, connections, and research agendas to apply for National Institutes of Health R-level research grants in these topical areas while also targeting effective interventions to advance health equity and environmental justice.
+The goal of the seed grant program is to build capacity so that a new cohort of researchers and community partners will have the skills, connections, and research agendas to apply for National Institutes of Health R-level research grants in relevant topical areas while also targeting effective interventions to health-protective solutions.

 Resources